Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Fibrant resolutions for Hopf -cooperads

+\begin{pro} The functor $\calF_{l}^{c}$ is isomorphic to the usual cofree cooperad functor $\calF^{c}$.
+In particular, $\calF_{l}^{c}$ is the right adjoint to the forgetful functor from the category of 1-reduced dg-cooperads to $1$-reduced $\Sigma$-cosequences of cochain complexes. \end{pro}

-By using the bijection (up to permutations and contractions of permutable levels) $\alpha$ and $\beta$ introduced in Section~\ref{SectTreeLev} between the set of trees $\Tree_{\geq 2}[n]$ and the set of leveled trees $\Tree_{l}[n]$, we are now able to give an explicit isomorphism between the leveled and usual versions of the cofree cooperad functor:
+\begin{proof} By using the comparison morphisms $\alpha$ and $\beta$ between planar trees $\Tree_{\iso}^{\geq 2}[n]$ and leveled trees $\lTree_{\iso}[n]$, introduced in Section~\ref{CompTree}, we are now able to give an explicit isomorphism between the leveled and usual versions of the cofree cooperad functors: